 With this technology being new to the BC market, we’ve answered some frequently asked questions below about how these heat pumps can achieve efficiencies of more than 100 per cent and ultimately help your organization’s bottom line.

 Do I have to switch to electric heating to use a heat pump in my business?

 No, you don’t have to make the switch to electric heating because gas absorption heat pumps are available.
-This is a new way organizations can continue to use gas and they can even opt into our Renewable Natural Gas (RNG)1 program and designate a portion, up to 100 per cent, of their gas use to be carbon neutral RNG, helping to reduce GHG emissions as we work towards meeting provincial climate action goals.
+This is a new way organizations can continue to use gas and they can even opt into our Renewable Natural Gas (RNG)1 program and designate a portion, up to 100 per cent, of their gas use to be RNG, helping to reduce GHG emissions as we work towards meeting provincial climate action goals.

 What are gas absorption heat pumps?